GitauHarrison/notes/2fa_flask.md

 ```

-When the _ResetPasswordRequest_ form is validated (seen from the routes module), the user is searched for in the database using the email they provided in the form.
+When the _ResetPasswordRequest_ form is validated (seen in the _routes_ module), the user is searched for in the database using the email they provided in the form.

 ![Request Password Reset Form](images/2fa_flask/request_password_reset.png)